About This Program

-Check back regularly for information regarding the latest clinical guidance and diagnostic pathways, including diagnostic workup, treatment options, and indications for referral, which will become available as we learn about this disease in real time.
+Select this link for information regarding the latest clinical guidance and diagnostic pathways, including diagnostic workup, treatment options, and indications for referral, which will become available as we learn about this disease in real-time.

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
 The Post-COVID-19 Program care team includes internal medicine specialists, neurologists, nurses, advanced practice providers, social workers, and more, who work together to help you get back to the things in your life that matter most to you.